Article 50 Transparency Looks Easy. The Engineering May Not Be.

 - Voice agents, including AI phone systems and IVR replacements, are the same obligation in a harder modality.
 A voice greeting that sounds human is exactly the situation 50(1) was written for.
 The disclosure has to be audible, at the start of the call, in the same channel.

-- Embedded chat on third-party sites — widgets dropped into customer sites by a SaaS provider — make the provider responsible for disclosure even when the deployer controls the surrounding UI.
+- Embedded chat on third-party sites, like widgets dropped into customer sites by a SaaS provider, make the provider responsible for disclosure even when the deployer controls the surrounding UI.
 You can’t ship a widget that looks human and rely on the deployer to add a label.

-- Mixed human–AI flows — a chat that starts with a bot and hands off to a human, or vice versa — must disclose AI at the points where AI is operating.
+- Mixed human–AI flows, such as a chat that starts with a bot and hands off to a human or vice versa, must disclose AI at the points where AI is operating.
 A flow that silently swaps a human reply for a generated one is exactly the deception the article exists to prevent.

 The Article 50(5) timing rule is the trap.
 “First interaction or exposure” means in the channel the user is actually using, at the moment they start using it.
 Not a footer that appears two clicks in.
 Not a paragraph in the privacy notice.
 Not a banner the user has already dismissed.